lhoursquentin/clash/README.md

 # Notes

 - Using `local` (`typeset` for **ksh**) was a hard choice, considering it was the only thing preventing the framework to be strict POSIX compliant, but `local` can be really handy to avoid flooding all the frames with definitions and most importantly `local` prevents lower frames from overwriting upper frames variables values when using recursion.
 - This project was inspired by the amazing **bash-oo-framework** (https://github.com/niieani/bash-oo-framework), which is a huge project aiming to provide modern features to bash.
-While oriented object programming works perfectly well in **bash-oo-framework**, it diverges from the usual shell syntax to provide type safety and other cool features, it almost feels like a different language, which can take some time to learn.
+While object-oriented programming works perfectly well in **bash-oo-framework**, it diverges from the usual shell syntax to provide type safety and other cool features, it almost feels like a different language, which can take some time to learn.
 This was the motivation to write something closer to the shell syntax and more portable.